faramir-dev/tilraunir/Rust/finiterain/README.md

 ## Running of the app

 You can run the app with `cargo`, first parameter is the number of hours rain is falling (amount of water that falls to every segment), other parameters are segment sizes.
-Segmaint size sgould fit to `u32`.
+Segment size sgould fit to `u32`.

 ```
 finiterain $ cargo run 2 1 5 5